cruble/nyc-schools-srac-project/README.md

 >Green= School rated as 4, considered high rating

->Orange= School rated as 5, highest possible rating with Stuvesant having the highest score
+>Orange= School rated as 5, highest possible rating

 *Notice we have a red with an absent ratio above 1 which is not possible.
 This is most likely due to clerical error from the original data source, where the wrong information of absents and presents for that school was input into the original database*